What criteria did Administration consider when developing the funding options?

 How much is this costing tax payers?

-The $3.5 Million will be mainly collected from a business tax on livestock and a special tax on irrigated and dryland farmland.
+The $3.5 Million will be mainly collected from a business tax on livestock.
 The business tax to producers will be based on a fee per animal unit.
-The increase in special taxes will depend on your property assessment class.
 Residential and non-residential (commercial / industrial) properties will not see an increase in their taxes from this initiative.

 100% of the money collected will be used specifically for the maintenance and reconditioning of the Market Access Network.
 No funds will be used in the general operations of the County.